-Did you know the average American spends more than $50 a month on bank fees?
+Did you know the average American spends more than $50 a month on banking and credit card fees?

 You probably don’t even realize it’s that much, but a bunch of small fees can add up quickly.